Albert Mohler: Theology and other faiths

-In 2008, Al Mohler declined to sign An Evangelical Manifesto, publishing a lengthy explanation for his decision.
-Mohler is an Evangelical and an exclusivist, which means that he believes Jesus is the only way through which an individual can attain salvation or have a relationship with God the Father.
+Mohler is an Evangelical and an exclusivist, a position that holds Christ is the only means of salvation.
+While identifying as an evangelical, he refused to sign the "Evangelical Manifesto" because the definition of that term was so broad as to be meaningless.
 As a Calvinist, Mohler believes that human salvation is a free gift from God which cannot be earned by human action or will and is only given to the elect.
 He has publicly advanced this position with respect to Judaism, Islam, and Catholicism.
-He recently stated that "any belief system, any world view, whether it's Zen Buddhism or Hinduism or dialectical materialism for that matter, Marxism, that keeps persons captive and keeps them from coming to faith in the Lord Jesus Christ, yes, is a demonstration of Satanic power."
+In 2006 he stated "any belief system, any world view, whether it's Zen Buddhism or Hinduism or dialectical materialism for that matter, Marxism, that keeps persons captive and keeps them from coming to faith in the Lord Jesus Christ, yes, is a demonstration of Satanic power."
 He believes Muslims are motivated by demonic power and in the months after the September 11, 2001 attacks, Mohler characterized Islamic views of Jesus as false and destructive:

+In a 2003 interview with Time magazine, Mohler further argued that faith must be differentiated from ideas of race or ethnicity:

 Media appearances

 Mohler appeared on MSNBC's Donahue on August 20, 2002.
 The subject was Christian evangelization of Jews.
 Mohler and Michael L. Brown, a Messianic Jew, debated this subject as well as Mohler's insistence that salvation lies exclusively in the personal acceptance of Christ before the afterlife with Donahue, a Catholic, and Rabbi Shmuley Boteach, an Orthodox Jew.

 On April 15, 2003, Mohler was interviewed by Time on the subject of evangelizing Iraqi Muslims in the form of Christian aid groups.

 On May 5, 2003, Mohler appeared on NPR's Fresh Air with Terry Gross to discuss the issue of evangelization of the Iraqis.
 At issue was whether the coupling of evangelizing with basic human aid relief might be perceived as aggressive or coercive by the Iraqi people, and whether such a perception, if widespread, might place other relief workers in jeopardy.
 Mohler argued that biblical, evangelical Christianity is not uniquely American, but exists as a movement throughout the world, so that Christian witnessing is not, in his view, to be interpreted as a move on the part of any single nation against the religion of another.
-At the same time, however, Mohler acknowledged the need for "sensitivity," and distanced himself from the idea that religion coerced.
+At the same time, however, Mohler acknowledged the need for "sensitivity", and distanced himself from the idea that religion coerced.
 When pressed, Mohler expressed support for the idea of religious freedom as a theoretical matter of law.

 On December 18, 2004, Mohler debated retired Episcopal bishop John Shelby Spong on Faith Under Fire, a program hosted by Lee Strobel and appearing on PAX, a Christian television network.
 The subject was the historicity and truthfulness of the Bible.

 On December 19, 2013, Mohler appeared on CNN to discuss the controversy surrounding comments made by Phil Robertson of Duck Dynasty.
 GLAAD National Spokesman Wilson Cruz was also on the program.